kasrababazadeh/decayed-teeth-detection/README.md

 git clone https://github.com/kasrababazadeh/decayed-teeth-detection.git

-2. Set up Google Colab environment and import the necessary libraries.
+2. Set up Google Colab environment.

 3. Follow the instructions provided in each step's respective script to train your models and perform evaluations.